pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

         * It is of type 0x02 (standalone signature) and appears before the literal data packet.
         * It has public key algorithm 0, hash algorithm 0, hashed subpacket area length 0, and salt length 0 (if v6).
         * It is only used to convey unhashed signature subpackets inside an encrypted message.
-* Note that the PKESK indicates the ratchet state for the current message, while the EKS subpacket conveys new ratchet information.
+* Note that the PKESK indicates the full ratchet state for the current message, while the EKS subpacket conveys DH ratchet updates.

 ### EKS subpacket contents

 * Symmetric Algorithm ID (1 octet)
-* ECDH Curve ID (1 octet)
+* Ephemeral Public Key Algorithm ID (1 octet)
 * ECDH Public Modulus (N octets)

 ### Algorithm-specific PKESK data

+* Hash Algorithm (1 octet)
 * Hash of Last Received EKS Subpacket (N? octets)
-* Symmetric Chain Sequence (N? octets)
+* Symmetric Chain Sequence (4? octets)

 ## References